Instantons on the Blown-up Surface and the Affine Vertex Algebra: Abstract

 \section{Abstract}

-Vafa–Witten \cite{Vafa-Witten} observed that Yoshioka's blow-up formula \cite{Yoshioka1995,Yoshioka1996} for the Euler characteristics of rank $r$ instantons on an algebraic surface coincides with the character of the Wess–Zumino–Witten model for $\mathrm{SU}(r)$ at level $1$, and raised the question of finding a rational conformal field theory explanation for this striking coincidence.
-In this work, we provide an answer to this question by constructing and analyzing the affine $\mathrm{gl}_r$ action on various cohomology theories, including the Grothendieck group of coherent sheaves, Hochschild homology, Chow groups, and Hodge cohomology, of the moduli space of stable sheaves on a blown-up surface.
+We answer a long-standing question raised by Vafa--Witten \cite{Vafa-Witten} on a relation between S-duality and conformal field theory, which related Yoshioka's blow-up formula \cite{Yoshioka1995,Yoshioka1996} and the WZW model for $\mathrm{SU}(r)$ at level $1$.
+Precisely, for the moduli space of Euler characteristics of rank $r$ instantons on the blow-up of an algebraic surface along a closed point, we construct the affine $\mathrm{gl}_r$-action on various cohomology theories, including the Grothendieck group of coherent sheaves, Hochschild homology groups, Chow groups and Hodge cohomology groups, and identifying the module as a basic representation.

 A key ingredient in our proof is a representation-theoretic reformulation of the theory of Grassmannians of Tor-amplitude $[0,1]$-perfect complexes studied by the first-named author in terms of the spin representation of the finite-dimensional Clifford algebra.
-This may be viewed as a finite analog of the question of Vafa–Witten via the Boson–Fermion correspondence.
+This may be viewed as a finite analog of the question of Vafa--Witten via the Boson--Fermion correspondence.